 Each year we aim to reduce:

-We have annual targets that help us monitor our progress towards achieving these goals.
+We have annual targets that help us monitor our progress.
 We also continue to invest in research, to help us improve how the disease is diagnosed, and the methods we use to control pests.